naroburnett/FlutterFrontEnd/README.md

 ## About This Fork
 This repository is a **fork** of the original Flutter Dating Web Application frontend, developed as part of a collaborative group project.
 While my primary focus was backend development, I contributed to frontend elements where needed, assisting with integration and troubleshooting.
+Additionally, I played a role in shaping the **visual identity** of the application by developing the color scheme and designing the logo.
 This fork exists to showcase my involvement in the project while maintaining proper credit to the original team.

 ### My Contributions
+- **Visual Design**: Developed the application's color scheme and designed the logo.
 - Provided support and troubleshooting for frontend components.
 - Assisted with authentication and connectivity between frontend and backend.
 - Worked with the team to refine UI functionality and user experience.

 # Flutter App

 # Overview